CIRADA-Tools/RM-Tools/README.md

  Initial version by Cormac R. Purcell
  Currently hosted by CIRADA and maintained by Cameron Van Eck

-Version 1.2 is now released!
-Check the wiki for new functionality.

 ## Installation / Usage
 Installation, usage instructions and detailed algorithm information can be found in the [wiki](https://github.com/CIRADA-Tools/RM-Tools/wiki).